Bajaj Group

 Bajaj Group is an Indian multinational conglomerate founded by Jamnalal Bajaj in Mumbai in 1926.
 The group comprises 40 companies and its flagship company Bajaj Auto is ranked as the world's fourth largest two- and three-wheeler manufacturer.
-Other notable group companies include Bajaj Consumer Care, Bajaj Finance, Bajaj Finserv, Bajaj Energy, Bajaj Electricals, Bajaj Ventures, Bajaj Hindusthan, Bajaj Healthcare, Bajaj Steel Industries Ltd., Mukand, and Bajaj Holdings & Investment.
 The group has involvement in various industries that include automobiles (2- and 3-wheelers), home appliances, lighting, iron and steel, insurance, travel and finance.

 History

-The Bajaj Group of Companies was founded by Jamanalal Bajaj.
+The Bajaj Group of Companies was founded by Jamnalal Bajaj.

 Kamalnayan Bajaj (1915–1972)

 Kamalnayan Bajaj, the elder son of Jamanalal Bajaj, after completing his education from University of Cambridge, England to assist his father both in business and in social service.
 He expanded the business by branching into manufacture of scooter, three-wheeler, cement, alloy casting and electricals.
 In 1954, Kamalnayan took over active management of the Bajaj Group companies.

 Ramkrishna Bajaj (1924–1994)

 Ramkrishna Bajaj, the younger son of Jamanalal, took over after the death of his elder brother Kamalnayan Bajaj in 1972.
 In addition to shouldering business responsibilities, Ramkrishna's energies were largely directed towards the social service and social welfare programmes of the Bajaj Group.
 He was elected as the Chairman of World Assembly for Youth (India) in 1961.
 He also held the office of the Managing Trustee of the Indian Youth Centres Trust, which conceived and created the Vishwa Yuvak Kendra in 1968, a youth development organisation.